+Our Definition:

-B. Our Definition: The Autonomous Mill is "a mill that runs itself with little or no human intervention" utilizing a Digital Twin coupling the Process Model with the Control Model [1]
+The Autonomous Mill is "a mill that runs itself with little or no human intervention" utilizing a Digital Twin coupling the process model with the control model.
+[6]

 The development of the Autonomous Mill is following the same path as that of the autonomous auto.
 First, smart sensors and instruments were required to reliably collect data.
 Next came secure and robust communications methods to move the data from the mill floor to a control computer, and back.
 And finally comes the software and human expertise to combine equipment data with data pulled from process computers (DCS) and data mined from a mill's enterprise- wide computer (ERP) to "navigate" the best path for production and profits.
-[2]

-II.
+[7]

 DEFINITION OF THE DIGITAL TWIN

-Digital Twin.
 The Digital Twin is a virtual plant, a dynamic model that contains the process, mechanical and electrical/control design information in one place.
-[3]
+[8]

 Utilizing a dynamic model of the process, design deficiencies can be corrected.
-Utilizing an advanced control loop system for optimized operation of various area, difficulties of traditional PID control are overcome by similar utilization of a model predictive controller.
+Utilizing an advanced control loop system for optimized operation of various areas, difficulties of traditional PID control are overcome by similar utilization of a model predictive controller.
 First, the ability to create and embed knowledge into precompiled objects that represent common equipment; second, to have design decisions communicated to all engineering disciplines through a database; and third, the ability to communicate via OPC (OLE for Process Control) to any control system.
 The virtual plant has now changed how the process is designed.